BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

   "amount": 1.95
 }
 ```
-You can of course rename your new keys as you see fit:
+You could of course rename your new keys as you see fit.
+There's nothing magic in the original names:
 ```
 ~$ bitcoin-cli listunspent | jq -r '.[] | { tx: .txid, output: .vout, bitcoins: .amount }'
 {